 Through the NSF grant and the AMS, a limited number of grants will be available to support small-group collaboration travel during the year following the summer conference.
 The objective is to foster a continuation or completion of work begun at the conference site.
 An announcement will be made in late summer 2020 to participants regarding collaboration travel proposals.

 Applicants should be ready to engage in collaborative research and should be “early career”—either expecting to earn a PhD within two years or having completed a PhD within five years of the date of the summer conference.
 Exceptions to this limit on the career stage of an applicant may be made on a case-by-case basis.
 The MRC program is open to individuals who are US citizens as well as to those who are affiliated with US institutions and companies/organizations.
 A few international participants may be accepted.
 Depending on space and other factors, a small number of self-funded participants may be admitted.
-Individuals who have once previously been an MRC participant will be considered for admission, and their applications must include a rationale for repeating; applications from individuals who have twice been MRC participants will not be considered. .
+Individuals who have once previously been an MRC participant will be considered for admission, and their applications must include a rationale for repeating.
+Please note that individuals cannot participate in the MRC program more than twice.
+Applications from individuals who have twice been MRC participants will not be considered.

 We seek individuals who will both contribute to and benefit from the MRC experience, and our goal is to create a collaborative research community that is vibrant, productive, and diverse.
 We welcome applicants from academic institutions of all types, as well as from private industry and government laboratories and agencies.
 Women and under-represented minorities are especially encouraged to apply.

 All participants are expected to be active in the full array of MRC activities—the summer conference, special sessions at the Joint Mathematics Meetings, and follow-up collaborations.